TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 #define TFT_SPI_PORT 1 // Set to 0 if SPI0 pins are used, or 1 if spi1 pins used
 ```

 Note 1: The RPI Display Type is selected - [**see the comment here**](https://github.com/moononournation/Arduino_GFX/issues/151): "ILI9488 configured in 16 bit parallel mode with a complicated spi to parallel bus converter using 2 74hc4094 chips, a 74hc4040 and a 74hc04d."
+It is also described at the Note 2 URL as: "The ILI9486 RPi display must be of the Waveshare design and use a 16 bit serial interface based on the 74HC04, 74HC4040 and 2 x 74HC4094 logic chips."

 Note 2: A suitable user_setup.h for this board is [**shown here**](https://github.com/Bodmer/TFT_eSPI/discussions/1554?sort=new) towards the end.